JuanIrache/gopro-telemetry/readme.md

 ## To-Do

 - Find out why Virb edit does not read recorded speed in their own extensions format.
 [Details here](https://forums.garmin.com/apps-software/mac-windows-software/f/virb-edit-windows/223058/virb-edit-not-reading-trackpointextension-speed)
-- Rewview CSV conversion (when only 1 sticky value, it does not print)
+- Review CSV conversion (when only 1 sticky value, it does not print)
 - Adjust grouping times better to frame cts (fixing_grouptimes branch)
 - Streams look out of sync some times, improve timing accuracy?
 - Test rmrkToNameUnits